 We care deeply about the tiny home movement and want our community members to be as informed as possible when making an investment as important as choosing their future home, so we put together this in-depth article to help dissect the potential benefits and risks of buying a tiny house on Amazon.

 Potential Benefits of Buying an Amazon Tiny House

 The idea of adding a tiny home to your virtual shopping cart may sound ludicrous, but it certainly has some allure, or people wouldn’t be going through with it.
-Let us first consider some of the potential benefits and draws of purchasing an amazon tiny house, which include:
+Let us first consider some of the potential benefits and draws of purchasing an amazon tiny house, which includes:

 – The generally low prices of many of these (so-called) tiny homes, with many priced under $20,000.

 – The convenience and ease of shopping online.
 A brand new home with just the click of a button!?

 – The supposed speed of delivery, with many advertised as taking just a week or two to be delivered.